wrm.gif

 If you wish to publish this, include source: www.freebsd.nfo.sk

 I do not like such programmers who instead of a few lines of a code will provide you with books.
 The following tip is for those who are looking for a simple way to make a bootable FreeBSD CD/DVD/USB.
-Such a bootable FreeBSD system works the same way as any FreeBSD system you have on your hard drive - you may work in GUI environment, have KDE running, you may watch youtube.com, surf the internet, or write articles in OpenOffice.org.
+Such a bootable FreeBSD system works the same way as any FreeBSD system you have on your hard drive - you may work in a GUI environment, have KDE running, you may watch youtube.com, surf the Internet, or write books in OpenOffice.org.

 The USB kernel can be made with this code in the KERNEL configuration file: